leapbase/oauth2orize-mvp/README.md

 # Get Started

-Setup local domain name, add the following in hosts file on your local computer
+## Setup local domain name

+add the following in hosts file on your local computer

 ```
 ## sso test